Course Description

 Students who successfully complete this course will be able to:

-- Compare and contrast the principles of Developmentally Appropriate Practice and Universal Design for Learning.
+- Compare and contrast the principles of Developmentally Appropriate Practice, Universal Design for Learning, and Executive Functioning Skills.
+(NAEYC 1a1, NAEYC 4b2, and NAEYC 4b4)

-- Evaluate a classroom environment to determine whether it is developmentally appropriate AND universally designed to be inclusive of all who enter there.
+- Evaluate a classroom environment to determine whether it is developmentally appropriate, universally designed for learning, and reflective of antibias education to assure inclusivity, appreciation, and respect for all who enter there.
+(NAEYC 1d2 and NAEYC 4c3)

-- Observe and record evidence statements of how young children most effectively learn through the three stages of interactions (manipulating, mastery, meaning) with their environment, other children and educators.
+- Observe and record evidence statements of how young children most effectively learn through the three stages of interactions (manipulating, mastery, meaning) with their environment, other children, and educators.
 Analyze observations (strengths and needs) and devise an instructional plan to improve learning and interactions with both materials and play activities.
+(NAEYC 3b2, NAEYC 3b3, NAEYC 3c6 and NAEYC 4b3)

-- Design and implement developmentally appropriate and universally designed, center-based learning experiences for young learners across the curriculum and academic content areas.
+- Design and implement developmentally appropriate, universally designed, anti-biased, play- and center-based learning experiences for young learners across the academic content areas.
+(NAEYC 1a1, NAEYC 1b4, NAEYC 4b2 and NAEYC 4c3).

-- Develop, implement and reflect upon a week-long, integrated thematic unit that is science-based, and intentionally planned and inclusive of technology.
+- Develop, implement, and reflect upon a week-long, integrated thematic unit that is science-based, and intentionally planned and inclusive of technology.
 Include specific modifications for two individual children.
+(NAEYC 5c1, NAEYC 5c2, NAEYC 5c4, and NAEYC 6b4)

 General Education Outcomes (GEOs):